Residential Customer Terms & Conditions

 8. During installation there must be a responsible adult present in your premises.
 Where this person is not you, it must be someone authorised by you to make decisions regarding the location and installation of equipment.

-10. On the day of installation, prior to visiting your premises, the engineer will need to disconnect your phone line, radio or router for a short period.
+9. On the day of installation, prior to visiting your premises, the engineer may need to disconnect your phone line, radio or router for a short period.
 If possible you should make alternative arrangements to enable you to make calls to emergency services during this period.
 If you already have broadband, this will also be taken out of service during the installation.

 10. As part of the installation, the engineer will be responsible for connecting your computer to the service and will demonstrate a working internet connection to you, providing your computer meets the minimum requirements.
 You will be responsible for reconnecting any other online equipment you may have, such as a TV set-top box, additional computers, tills, card readers or games consoles.

 Additional Cancellation Rights

-13. The upload/download speed ranges that we quote when you order the service are estimates only.
+12. The upload/download speed ranges that we quote when you order the service are estimates only.
 Once your speeds have settled (usually 10 days after activation), if you are regularly getting download speeds lower than the estimated range that we quoted, you must contact us and we will try to improve the speeds.
 If, despite any improvements we try to make, the download speed you get is at or less than the "minimum guaranteed line access speeds" for your service as defined by Ofcom and described further in clause 15, we will review your service option.